-- In Kingdom Hearts, the stars in the represent worlds as a whole and they disappear from the night sky when that particular world is submerged in darkness.
-Then, in Kingdom Hearts II, we have the Pride Lands as a world, which reaffirms the plot point that the old rulers of Pride Rock become stars in the sky upon death.
+- Kingdom Hearts: The stars in the represent worlds as a whole and disappear from the night sky when that particular world is submerged in darkness.
+Kingdom Hearts II has the Pride Lands as a world, which reaffirms the plot point from the movie that the old rulers of Pride Rock become stars in the sky upon death.
 This is also shown in Birth by Sleep, when, after Master Xehanort strikes down Master Eraqus in front of a horrified Terra, Yen Sid notes, "Eraqus's star has blinked out."
-The contradictions can just be chalked up to the world running on the Theory of Narrative Causality.
+The contradictions can just be chalked up to the worlds running on the Theory of Narrative Causality.

-- Discussed in Phoenix Wright: Ace Attorney – Justice For All.
+- Phoenix Wright: Ace Attorney – Justice For All: Discussed.
 A ringmaster uses this as an euphemism for death for his animal tamer daughter.
 (In the Japanese version, the ringmaster says the dead are sleeping.)
-Problem is, the daughter truly believes in this, and in a roundabout way, leads to a murder.
+Problem is, the daughter truly believes in this, and in a roundabout way this leads to a murder.

-- In the Courage the Cowardly Dog episode "Last of the Star Makers", the mother Star Maker (Giant space squid) dies and turns into a huge carpet of stars.
+- In "Last of the Star Makers", the mother Star Maker (a giant space squid) dies and turns into a huge carpet of stars.

-- In the My Little Pony: Friendship Is Magic episode "Apple Family Reunion", Applejack's absent parents (established to be dead by Word Of God) are represented by a pair of shooting stars.
+- My Little Pony: Friendship Is Magic: In "Apple Family Reunion", Applejack's absent parents (heavily implied to be dead) are represented by a pair of shooting stars.